123-apd/gcdproject/README.md

 As you may have noticed, the assignment has been subject to a lot of discussion on the Coursera forums due to the many ways the assignment can be solved.
 Below are two lists.
 List A contains the different steps the assignment requests.
 List B shows how I have interpreted and solved the different steps.

 ### List A - The assignments
-1. Merges the training and the test sets to create one data set.
+1. Merge the training and the test sets to create one data set.

 2. Extract only the measurements on the mean and standard deviation for each measurement.